David Kersh

-Charles David Kersh (born December 9, 1970, in Humble, Texas) is an American country music singer who made his debut in 1996.
+Charles David Kersh (born December 9, 1970) is an American country music singer who made his debut in 1996.
 His first album, Goodnight Sweetheart, was released that year, producing four singles on the Billboard Hot Country Singles & Tracks charts.
 A second album, titled If I Never Stop Loving You, was released a year later, producing three additional chart singles.
 Kersh retired from the music business in 2005.

 Biography

 Early life

 Kersh graduated in 1989 from Humble High School near Houston.

 Prior to becoming a musician, David Kersh worked in various endeavors in the field of sanitation.
 Kersh got his musical start in his early twenties, while working at various dance halls throughout the state of Texas including being the lead singer for the house band at Dance Across Texas in Austin.

 Music career

 Curb Records signed Kersh in 1996, and his debut album, Goodnight Sweetheart, was released the same year, with its title track peaking at No. 6 on the Billboard Hot Country Singles & Tracks chart.
 The album also featured the No. 3 single "Another You" (which was written by a then-unknown Brad Paisley) and the No. 11 "Day In, Day Out".

 In 1998, Kersh's second album was released.
 If I Never Stop Loving You was the name of both the album and its lead-off single, which was also a No. 3.
 The album also featured "I Breathe In, I Breathe Out", co-written by Chris Cagle; although Kersh's version of the song was never issued as a single, Cagle would later cut the song himself and take it to Number One on the country music charts in early 2002.
 "If I Never Stop Loving You" was followed by a No. 29-peaking cover of Eric Clapton's "Wonderful Tonight", and the No. 46 "Something to Think About".

 In 1999, Kersh received a nomination by the Academy of Country Music Awards for Top New Male Vocalist of the Year, alongside Deryl Dodd and Mark Wills, losing to Wills.
 He also posed shirtless in Playgirl magazine.
 Later that year, he was forced to put his career on hold due to strain on his vocal cords.